PlaidCloud/docs/docs/source/plaidcloud/getting_started/index.rst

 Click on a transform below to learn more about how it helps fulfill your analysis needs.

-The output of a workflow step can be a source dependent table, source independent table, file, notification, or remote system action if using PlaidLink.
+The output of a workflow step can be a table, view, file, notification, or remote system action if using PlaidLink.
 The output is determined by the transform type.

 Tables
 ~~~~~~~~~~~~~~~~~~~

 Essentially, a table is where all the data is stored.
 For those familiar
-with Excel or databases, just think of a table as a table of data.
+with Excel or databases, just think of a table as a spreadsheet of tablular data.
-For those coming from R or Pandas, a table is a frame.
+For those coming from R or Pandas, a table is a data frame.
 But Analyze is more than sets of tables like you would find in a database.
 It's a tool for
 preparing data and performing analysis.